Encouracado/Encouracado/README.md

 - 👋 Hi, I am Cleison
-- 👀 I am a front-end developer and i love it
+- 👀 I am a front-end developer
 - 🌱 i have knowledge in backend too
-- 💞️ Atualmente em meus projetos utilizo as seguintes técnologias,
+- 💞️ Currently in my projects I use the following technologies
 - 💞️ React
 - 💞️ Typescript
+- 💞️ SASS
-- 💞️ styled-components
+- 💞️ Styled-components
 - 💞️ API's
 - 📫 To find me, just send an email to cleison.alexandre.azevedo@gmail.com